wandb/docs/docs/guides/app/pages/workspaces.md

 For example, in the following image a user renamed the automatically created workspace that branched off the **Primary** workspace to **DataScience-Member-initial-exploration**:

 ![](/images/app_ui/workspace_versions_initial_branched.png)

-You can manually create a new version that is based off of [INSERT].

 1. Navigate to the project workspace
 2. Click on the name of the workspace